PantherMan594/Do-I-Need-A-Jacket/README.md

 # Do I Need a Jacket?

-doineedajacket.tech (Domain Name doesn't redirect properly)
+doineedajacket.tech (Domain Name will redirect properly in 2-3 hours)

 See the website live at https://pantherman594.github.io/Do-I-Need-A-Jacket/index.html.